kiiskila-bcgov/fc-madr/docs/adr/20250212-architecture-for-the-icm-error-lookup-tool.md

 - Good, because it uses existing Klamm for content management
 - Good, because it enables simple, static hosting of the lookup tool (no backend needed)
 - Good, because it allows for future flexibility in data sources
+- Good, because it removes the reliance on Klamm for a live connection
 - Bad, because it requires setting up and maintaining an export process
 - Bad, because it introduces a slight delay in data updates
 - Neutral, because it requires setting up GitHub Actions but simplifies ongoing operations